History of the Washington Commanders: 2006

 Analysts differ on exactly why the 2006 season was such a failure.
 Some point to free agent signings such as strong safety Adam Archuleta and wide receiver Brandon Lloyd.
 Others point to the disconnect between the offensive philosophies of Gibbs and Saunders: Gibbs preferring a power-running scheme while Saunders desired an aggressive pass-oriented style.
-Many looked to the breakdowns in defensive coordinator Gregg Williams's system, while some point to specific player breakdowns in the porous secondary such as the struggles of defensive backs, allowing a league high 30 TD passes, and accumulating an NFL low 6 interceptions.
+Many looked to the breakdowns in defensive coordinator Gregg Williams's system, while some point to specific player breakdowns in the porous secondary such as the struggles of defensive backs, allowing a league high 30 touchdown passes, and accumulating an NFL low 6 interceptions.
 The defense went from 7th overall in 2005 to 29th in 2006.

-2007 season and the death of Sean Taylor
+2007, Sean Taylor's murder

 The 2007 season was one of the most emotional years the team and its fans have ever faced.
-The 2007 off-season started with the signing of linebacker London Fletcher and the return cornerback Fred Smoot, as well as the selection on LaRon Landry in the first round of the 2007 NFL Draft.
+The 2007 off-season started with the signing of linebacker London Fletcher and the return cornerback Fred Smoot, as well as the selection on LaRon Landry in the first round of the 2007 NFL draft.
 However, they lost Derrick Dockery, a major part of Washington's offensive line, to the Buffalo Bills during free agency.

 The 2007 season began with the Redskins posting a 5–3 record through nine weeks.
 The following week the Redskins started a four-game losing streak that did not end until week 14.
-The first lost came against the Eagles, with a score of 33–25.
+The first loss came against the Eagles, with a score of 33–25.
 Also lost during the game was Sean Taylor, who had to leave early with a knee injury.
 The Redskins lost the next two games to the Cowboys and Buccaneers.
 Though this was thought of as bad, the Redskins did not know just how bad it would get.

 Two days after the Buccaneers game, on November 26, 2007, Sean Taylor was shot in the upper leg by an armed intruder at his Palmetto Bay, Florida home while he was resting an injury that had kept him sidelined for the previous two games, critically wounding him by severing his femoral artery.
 After undergoing surgery, Taylor remained unconscious and in a coma.
-On November 27, at 3:30 a.m., Taylor died at the hospital.
+On November 27, at 3:30 am, Taylor died at the hospital.

 On November 30, 2007, law enforcement officials detained four people in the Fort Myers area for questioning in connection with Taylor's death.
-Later that night, a Miami-Dade police spokeswoman announced that the four men: Venjah Hunte, 20; Eric Rivera, Jr., 17; Jason Mitchell, 19; and Charles Wardlow, 18; were arrested and charged with Taylor's murder.
+Later that night, a Miami-Dade police spokeswoman announced that the four men: Venjah Hunte, 20; Eric Rivera Jr., 17; Jason Mitchell, 19; and Charles Wardlow, 18; were arrested and charged with Taylor's murder.
 All four men were charged on December 1, 2007, with felony second-degree murder, armed burglary, and home invasion with a firearm or another deadly weapon.
 The charges could result in life imprisonment for the perpetrators.